dpcherian/astrolab/docs/source/getting-started.rst

 .. code-block:: bash

-	conda create --name ast1080
+	conda create --name ast1080 python=3.10

-This command tells ``conda`` to create a new environment with the name ``ast1080``.
+This command tells ``conda`` to create a new environment with the name ``ast1080``, and with Python 3.10 installed in it.

 .. note::
 	As with most ``bash`` commands, you don't always have to use the full form ``--name``, but can instead use the short-hand ``-n`` which would have the same effect.
 In other words, the command below has exactly the same effect as the one above:

 	.. code-block:: bash

-		conda create -n ast1080
+		conda create -n ast1080 python=3.10

 You can now get a list of the environments you have on your system by running